 I felt fine when we got to the lake, but another group that met us at dinner informed they were experiencing a 50% puke rate.

-Undeterred, we pressed on, driving through stunning country, that changed from steep, green hills covered in livestock, to semi-arid scrub that was also covered in livestock, albeit ones that looked somewhat sadder.
-By about 9 that evening, we reached our lodgings and went to sleep, but not before setting our alarms for 5 am to see the sunrise.
+Undeterred, we pressed on, driving through stunning country, that changed from steep, green hills covered in livestock, to semi-arid scrub that was also covered in livestock, albeit ones that looked somehow sadder.
+By about 10 that evening, we reached our lodgings and went to sleep, but not before setting our alarms for 5 am to see the sunrise.

-Of course, I was the only one who did get up, and yes the sun did rise (you’re welcome, everyone), and moreover, I got to commune with this baby yak.
+Of course, I was the only one who did get up, and yes the sun did rise (you’re welcome, everyone).
+Moreover, I got to commune with this baby yak.

 So what have I learned from this trip?